HD claims logo without B (2)

 • The evidence required by your lawyer to present your case.

-• The opposite party’s acceptance or denial of obligation.
+• The opposite party’s acceptance or denial of liability.

 Listed below are a couple of types of accidents you could have been involved in and how long it will take to resolve the personal injury claim Scotland: